“She’s got a brain the size of a planet, and she’s an extremely smooth and persuasive advocate.”

 - TTM v Hackney LBC EWCA Civ 4; 1 WLR 2873.

 Part of the successful team in Court of Appeal case confirming the right to seek damages for unlawful detention under the Mental Health Act 1983.
-Amy was instructed at Court of Appeal stage on behalf of the patient, led by Richard Gordon QC, on the complex legal point whether the local authority, which had unlawfully applied for the admission, could escape liability because the hospital had detained the patient lawfully under s6(3) MHA.
+Amy was instructed at Court of Appeal stage on behalf of the patient, led by Richard Gordon KC, on the complex legal point whether the local authority, which had unlawfully applied for the admission, could escape liability because the hospital had detained the patient lawfully under s6(3) MHA.

 - Confidential